 Formulas in Report Model Queries (Report Builder and SSRS)

 Formulas are calculations performed on values in a report that use a report model as a data source.
+You define formulas in the Define Formula Dialog Box in the Report Model Query Designer when you define a query for a report model data source.
 A formula can contain functions, operators, constants, and references to fields or entities.
 Formulas allow you to combine, aggregate, filter, and evaluate both numeric and text data.
 You can create formulas and save them as new fields or you can modify the formulas of existing fields.

 Formulas are not RDL expressions and do not begin with an equals sign (=).
 For more information about RDL expressions, see Expressions (Report Builder and SSRS).